SimHoZebs/personal-site/content/blogs/Rust made me rethink everything.md

 //the above doesn't work because the string the split occurred on no longer exists after the operation.
 ```

-## `String`
+### `String`

 C taught me that a string is a contiguous array of `char`s, where a `char` is a 1 byte ASCII character.
-Since the size of each character is fixed, the program can identify exactly where a character within a string is in the memory - it is **iterable**.
-This is why you can access characters in a string via index.
+Since the size of each character is fixed, the program can pinpoint exactly where a character is located in the memory; the string is **iterable**.

 ```js
 //JS